-The [Plugins] button shows you a menu with options to open Plugins dialog, set the default synth, or open Reverb Settings dialog for configuring audio reverb settings.
+The [Plugins] button has a menu to set options for VST/AU plugins, to open the default VST software synthesizer, and to open the Reverb Settings dialog for configuring audio reverb settings.

 The [MIDI] button shows you a menu with various options for MIDI use and allows you to enable the MIDI keyboard Wizard (play-along on lower 2 rows of QWERTY during playback).